 Your blood contains three types of cells: white blood cells, which fight off infection; platelets, which help blood to clot; and red blood cells, which carry oxygen from your lungs throughout your body.
 Red blood cells are made in your bone marrow.
 They contain hemoglobin, an iron-based protein that helps blood cells carry oxygen.
 With anemia, your body either does not make enough red blood cells, or loses them faster than they can be replaced.

 There are several types of anemia.
 The most common type is iron deficiency anemia, which is caused by a lack of iron in your body.

-- Vitamin deficiency anemia, megaloblastic anemia -- caused by a lack of folic acid and vitamin B12 in your body.
+- Vitamin deficiency anemia, megaloblastic anemia, caused by a lack of folic acid and vitamin B12 in your body.

-- Sickle cell anemia -- caused by a type of hemoglobin that makes red blood cells form a crescent or sickle shape.
+- Sickle cell anemia is caused by a type of hemoglobin that makes red blood cells form a crescent or sickle shape.
 These sickle cells die early, meaning the body is always short of red blood cells.
 The abnormal shape can block blood flow through small vessels, causing pain.
 Sickle cell anemia is an inherited condition that affects mainly people of African, Mediterranean, Arabic, or South American descent.

 Signs and Symptoms

 Many people with mild anemia have no complaints.

 Symptoms of anemia can be mild at first, and can be mistaken for other symptoms of other conditions.
 They include:

 Iron deficiency anemia may be caused by blood loss, such as from an ulcer or heavy menstruation or after surgery; not getting enough iron in your diet; pregnancy; side effect of medication